Document, Automate, Monitor: Getting Serious About Workflow Visibility

 Viewing and Diagnosing Workflow Problems

 Workflow automation software provides managers with well-designed real-time dashboards.
-They can easily find bottlenecks and address them by retraining staff, changing staff responsibilities or fine-tuning business rules.
+They can easily find bottlenecks and address them by retraining staff, changing staff responsibilities, or fine-tuning business rules.
 If steps are being duplicated or reworked due to errors, the workflows can be changed quickly.
-The root cause of the errors can be traced easily in the system.
+The root cause of the errors can be traced easily within the system.
 If transaction time is too slow, there may be unnecessary manual work that can be automated with additional business rules.

 Managers can view individual work queues directly to see which tasks require additional staffing.
-They can then take steps to retrain, coach and support employees who may be struggling.
+They can then take steps to retrain, coach, and support employees who may be struggling.

 Seeing and Responding to Business Trends

 Very few businesses operate at a steady state.
-There is an ebb and flow of transaction volumes due to business seasonality, introduction of new products/services, penetration into new market sectors, competitive threats, changes in customer buying habits, or changes in the economic and geopolitical climate.
+There is an ebb and flow of transaction volumes due to business seasonality, the introduction of new products/services, penetration into new market sectors, competitive threats, changes in customer buying habits, or changes in the economic and geopolitical climate.
 Real-time dashboards provide managers with visibility into these trends so that they can intervene as quickly as possible.
 Historical data helps them understand any cyclical changes they need to make.

 - When request volumes change, they can move and refocus staff on other activities and responsibilities.

 - If process performance trends are apparent, managers can address training and boost employee engagement.
 They have accurate information that can be used in employee performance assessments.
 They also gain the necessary insights to design effective employee incentive strategies.